saymrwulf/pytorch/notes.md

-2018-12-16T02:43:00 - Minor doc updates: linking to article on quantization (pytorch) 2018-12-16T20:49:00 - Implementing approach from a new paper read last night (pytorch) 2018-12-16T18:48:00 - Minor doc updates: linking to article on quantization (pytorch)
+2018-12-16T02:43:00 - Minor doc updates: linking to article on quantization (pytorch) 2018-12-16T20:49:00 - Implementing approach from a new paper read last night (pytorch) 2018-12-16T18:48:00 - Minor doc updates: linking to article on quantization (pytorch) 2018-12-16T00:27:00 - Minor doc updates: linking to article on quantization (pytorch)